KICAD 10: Hierarchical Sheets and Blocks: Lay 'Em Out Once, Use 'Em Over and Over

 To use it:

-• In Schematicland, pick the block europower w traces and put it on the schematic
+• In your schematic, pick the block europower w traces and put it on the schematic

-• In PCBland, pick the same block europower w traces and put it on the pcb
+• In your PCB, pick the same block europower w traces and put it on the pcb

 • Hit F8.

-• If all goes well you won't see a new footprint appear--the PCB and the schematic are "synced".
+• If all goes well you will see a footprint with traces appear--the PCB and the schematic are "synced"--it's all wired up.

 Tidbit: I noticed when upgrading Kicad 9 > 10 I had to set the global blocks path manually.
-Preferences > Manage Design Block libraries > global libraries must look like this:
+Preferences > Manage Design Block libraries > global libraries:

 OUTTRO